 Dr. Guarneri is a much sought-after speaker who lectures internationally.
 Twenty-four of her lectures were published as a Great Course, The Science of Natural Healing, in 2012.

-Dr. Guarneri has authored several articles that have appeared in professional journals such as the Journal of Echocardiography and the Annals of Internal Medicine and she is regularly quoted in national publications such as the Yoga Journal, Body+Soul, Trustee magazine and WebMD.
+Dr. Guarneri also has authored many articles that have appeared in professional journals such as the Journal of Echocardiography and the Annals of Internal Medicine and she is regularly quoted in national publications such as the Yoga Journal, Body+Soul, Trustee magazine and WebMD.
 Dr. Guarneri participated as a member of the writing committee for the American College of Cardiology Foundation.
 Dr. Guarneri also served on an advisory panel for the Institute of Medicine to explore the science and practice of integrative medicine for promoting the nation’s health.